Ringgold Playhouse hosting final comedy club of the season July 26

-The Ringgold Playhouse (TRP) plans on bringing the funny to downtown with its final Comedy Club of the season Friday night, July 26 at the historic Ringgold Depot.
+The Ringgold Playhouse (TRP) plans to bring the funny to downtown with its final Comedy Club of the season Friday night, July 26, at the historic Ringgold Depot.

 Best known for traditional theatre, TRP branched out last year with its mix of improvisational comedy and stand-up, which prompted three such shows this season.